Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Concentration bounds for stochastic approximation

 where $\|\cdot\|$ denotes any compatible norm on $\bR^d$.
-Moreover, the fixed point of $\bar{F}^{(\zeta,w)}$ does not depend on $(\zeta,w)$ and we denote this common fixed point by $x\ust$. \end{assumption} The assumption that the stationary averaged map is contractive and admits a common fixed point is standard in the analysis of Q-learning; see, e.g., \cite{qu2020finite,chandak2022concentration}.
-In the case of Q-learning, this common fixed point is precisely the optimal Q-value function $Q\ust$.
-While our concentration bound applies under any compatible norm, the contraction property for Q-learning holds with respect to the $\ell_\infty$ norm.
+Moreover, the fixed point of $\bar{F}^{(\zeta,w)}$ does not depend on $(\zeta,w)$ and we denote this common fixed point by $x\ust$. \end{assumption} The assumption that the stationary averaged map is contractive and admits a common fixed point is standard in the analysis of Q-learning; see, e.g., \citep{qu2020finite,chandak2022concentration}.
+In the case of Q-learning, this common fixed point is precisely the optimal Q-value function $Q\ust$ and the norm with respect to which the contraction property holds is the $\ell_\infty$ norm.
 The following assumption specifies how the contraction factor depends on the transition dynamics of the Markov chain. \begin{assumption} Let $\at(\zeta) := 1 - \alpha(\zeta)$.
 We assume that $\at(\zeta) = \frakc_2\, \mu_{\min}(\zeta),$ for some constant $\frakc_2 > 0$. \end{assumption} The above assumption states that the contraction factor approaches one as $\mu_{\min}(\zeta)$ decays or equivalently as the mixing time explodes.
-Such dependence is often made explicit in analyses of Q-learning, and also appears in other algorithms such as variants of TD learning, where it is typically implicit \cite{chandak2025concentration}.
-By incorporating this dependence directly into the stochastic approximation framework, we extend concentration bounds for SA to time-inhomogeneous Markov chains.

-Our next assumption is the key assumption that characterizes the time-inhomogeneous nature of the Markov chain induced by the control process and specifies how the control process is allowed to vary over time. \begin{assumption} The control process $\{\zeta_n\}$ satisfies the following conditions: \begin{itemize} \item[(a)] \textbf{Time-varying contraction factor.}
+The dependence of the contraction factor on the mixing time is often explicit in analyses of Q-learning and also appears implicitly in other algorithms, such as variants of TD learning~\citep{chandak2025concentration}.
+We incorporate this dependence directly into the SA framework to extend concentration bounds for SA to time-inhomogeneous Markov chains.
+Our next assumption characterizes the time-inhomogeneous nature of the Markov chain induced by the control process and specifies how the control process is allowed to vary over time. \begin{assumption} The control process $\{\zeta_n\}$ satisfies the following conditions: \begin{itemize} \item[(a)] \textbf{Time-varying contraction factor.}